Senior Programme Lead, Coastal Economies

 Coastal tourism 3 already supports more than 230,000 jobs in coastal communities around the UK, and contributes £3.8 billion to their income – expressed in GVA terms.
 There are more than 7,000 tourism businesses on the UK coast, out of which an overwhelming majority are SMEs.
 In some coastal towns, for example St Davis in Wales, more than 50% of local jobs are in tourism-related activities.
 4

 Table 1 presents the jobs and GVA supported by coastal tourism in respective countries and regions of the UK.
 When considering the indirect economic and employment impacts of tourism through spill-over effects on other sectors, we estimate that coastal tourism supports more than 440,000 jobs.
-Appendix A presents a breakdown of GVA and jobs supported by each coastal Local Authority.
+The Technical Appendix presents a breakdown of GVA and jobs supported by each coastal Local Authority.

 Source: NEF based on Business Register Employment Survey, Beatty et al.5 and Marine Scotland.6